Gifts, holiday foods, and food preparation materials aren’t the only dangers your pets are likely to face during the holiday season.

 Pet hazards associated with houseguests

-Presents and giftsThough many people are aware of the dangers associated with chocolate ingestion in pets, this is still one of the most commonly occurring pet poisonings, and this is particularly true around the holidays.
+Though many people are aware of the dangers associated with chocolate ingestion in pets, this is still one of the most commonly occurring pet poisonings, and this is particularly true around the holidays.
 When giving or receiving chocolate as a gift, be careful not to leave it out where pets can get to it.
 Be aware that pets can get to more areas than you might think, and appreciate that wrapping paper is no match for the dedicated teeth of a dog hot on the scent of such a forbidden treat.

-Curly ribbon and harvest-themed twine pose a risk of linear foreign body gastrointestinal obstruction to pets, especially cats.
+Speaking about wrapping, curly ribbon and harvest-themed twine pose a risk of linear foreign body gastrointestinal obstruction to pets, especially cats.
 Either don’t use them in your wrapping, or make certain to dispose of them safely and promptly once the gift is unwrapped.

 A pet ingesting something from a guest’s bag or coat is a very common scenario on the line at the animal poison control and in veterinary emergency rooms.
 Don’t let this happen to your pets, hang all coats and bags safely in a closet or on a wall hook or coat rack to avoid such a pet emergency.
 Doing so will not just prevent your pets from getting poisoned, but it will also prevent your pets from soiling or otherwise destroying your guests' possessions.
+Win-win!

-From clothing and other items that can cause digestive tract obstruction to grooming products and medications that can cause systemic poisoning, the suitcases and toiletry bags of overnight guests are a pet hazard minefield.
+From clothing and other items that can cause digestive tract obstruction to grooming products and medications that can cause poisoning, the suitcases and toiletry bags of overnight guests are often a pet hazard minefield.
 An easy way to keep your pets safe from the things your guests bring into your home is to request that all overnight visitors keep the doors to their room and bathroom closed, and that they keep all bags up off the floor.

-Stress and upset to the ‘routine’ of the homeYou’re not the only one to get stressed out around the holidays; the annual influx of family and friends also upsets your pet’s routine.
+Stress and upset to the ‘routine’ of the homeYou’re not the only one to get stressed out around the holidays; the annual influx of family and friends can also upset your pet’s routine.
 Cats and dogs are creatures of habit, and though some are more susceptible to the stress associated with change than others, all are likely affected to some degree.

 Now I’m not suggesting that you ban visitors from your house or cancel the holidays all together, I’m just suggesting that you take into account the disruption that such gatherings can have on your pet’s daily routine and take some simple precautions to minimize the stress it can cause.

 During a holiday party, or any other large family gathering for that matter, it’s a good idea to provide your pets with a ‘safe area’ for them to spend the evening or escape to when the festivities begin.
-Doing so will not only prevent many of the gastrointestinal, poisoning, and other problems discussed earlier, but it will also keep them safe from any visiting young children and will prevent their escape through an open door, too.
+Doing so will not only prevent many of the gastrointestinal, poisoning, and other problems discussed earlier, but it will also keep them safe from any visiting young children and can help prevent their escape through an open door, too.

 Be sure that you provide fresh water and some environmental enrichment, such as a stuffed Kong or other interactive toy, to keep your pets happy in this ‘safe area.’
 Use care though with dogs that are toy/food protective, as you don’t want your environmental enrichment to lead to in-fighting amongst your pets!
 For cats, don’t forget to provide them with a clean and easily accessible litter box, too.
 Ideally you should get your pets used to spending time in this safe area well in advance of the holidays.